anupriya-tv/RequirementIQ/README.md

 RequirementIQ directly addresses one of the highest-friction tasks in a BA's workflow:

-- Reduces BRD drafting time from hours to minutes
+- Reduces requirements drafting time from hours to minutes
 - Ensures no requirement is missed from stakeholder conversations
 - Creates a consistent, professional documentation format every time
 - Flags ambiguities early — before they become expensive development rework
-- Makes BAs more productive without replacing their judgment

 ---